yktoo/yktoo.com/content/blog/posts/0111/index.en.md

 For a small camera it's good.

-**I think the sound was good enought just because I was far enough from the speakers.**
+**I think the sound was good enough just because I was far enough from the speakers.**

 Yes, at the right spot.